Raw Materials

 Worldwide production of uranium in 2021 amounted to 48,332 tonnes, of which 21,819 t (45%) was mined in Kazakhstan.
 Other important uranium mining countries are Namibia (5,753 t), Canada (4,693 t), Australia (4,192 t), Uzbekistan (3,500 t), and Russia (2,635 t).[81]

-Uranium ore is mined in several ways: by open pitundergroundin-situ leaching, and borehole mining (see uranium mining).[7]
+Uranium ore is mined in several ways: by open pit, underground, in-situ leaching, and borehole mining (see uranium mining).[7]
 Low-grade uranium ore mined typically contains 0.01 to 0.25% uranium oxides.
 Extensive measures must be employed to extract the metal from its ore.[82]
 High-grade ores found in Athabasca Basin deposits in Saskatchewan, Canada can contain up to 23% uranium oxides on average.[83]
 Uranium ore is crushed and rendered into a fine powder and then leached with either an acid or alkali.
 The leachate is subjected to one of several sequences of precipitation, solvent extraction, and ion exchange.
 The resulting mixture, called yellowcake, contains at least 75% uranium oxides U3O8.
 Yellowcake is then calcined to remove impurities from the milling process before refining and conversion.[84]

 Commercial-grade uranium can be produced through the reduction of uranium halides with alkali or alkaline earth metals.[10]
 Uranium metal can also be prepared through electrolysis of KUF

-or UF
+5 or UF

-, dissolved in molten calcium chloride (CaCl
+4, dissolved in molten calcium chloride (CaCl

-) and sodium chloride (NaCl) solution.[10]
+2) and sodium chloride (NaCl) solution.[10]
 Very pure uranium is produced through the thermal decomposition of uranium halides on a hot filament.[10]

 Resources and reserves